Kiwari-Labs/besu-blueprint/docs/expirable-token-contract.md

 ## Motivation

-> Why settle for security-backed tokenization of old bricks and mortar when you can mint digital assets representing real-world intangibles?, Real estate may have a location, but data knows no boundaries.
+> Why limit yourself to tangible assets when tokenization empowers you to formalize the intangible?
+Transform loyalty points, credit scores, and time into secure digital assets that hold genuine value, redefining ownership and unlocking limitless opportunities.

 This extension standard facilitates the development of `ERC20` standard compatible tokens featuring expiration dates.
 This capability broadens the scope of potential applications, particularly those involving time-sensitive assets.
 Expirable tokens are well-suited for scenarios necessitating temporary validity, including: